turinglabsorg/ipdb/README.md

 This function will store specified database's CID into the blockchain.
 At the moment the only support blockchain is Goerli, so make sure you have some funds to store the database or the transaction will fail.

 ### set(provider, jwt)
 This function will prepare the remote pinning provider, supported one are `pinata` and `web3storage`.
+Please remember to add `JWT` tokens in your `.env` file.

 ### pin(id, provider)
 This function will make a remote pinning of specified `id` to `provider`.